 - Bear Lake

-For 40 years SEICAA has worked to provide needed services while maintaining a proactive vision for future community needs.
-During the Agency’s tenure, SEICAA has developed many successful programs that were expanded to other organizations, including the “Tello Bus” Transportation System that was transferred to the City of Pocatello, becoming Pocatello Urban Transit; as well as they Aid for Friends Homeless Shelter.
+For nearly 50 years SEICAA has worked to provide needed services while maintaining a proactive vision for future community needs.
+During the Agency’s tenure, SEICAA has developed many successful programs that were expanded to other organizations, including the “Tello Bus” Transportation System that was transferred to the City of Pocatello, becoming Pocatello Urban Transit; as well as the Aid for Friends Homeless Shelter.

-In addition, SEICAA recently added the Acquisition/Infill Housing Program, which provides affordable homeownership opportunities to households within the City of Pocatello; as well as the Homebuyer Essentials Financial Literacy Program, inclusive of Money Management, Homebuyer Education, Post-Purchase Education integrated with Foreclosure Prevention Training, and Foreclosure Intervention and Default Counseling.
+In addition, SEICAA’s Self-Help Housing Program, which provides affordable homeownership opportunities to households in southeastern Idaho; as well as the Homebuyer Education, inclusive of Money Management, Budgeting Education, and Post-Purchase Education..

 SEICAA is dedicated to providing opportunity and support for individuals and communities to thrive and reach their fullest potential, promoting self-sufficiency and greater economic independence through services, education, affordable housing and training.